reflectivity/file_format/specification.md

 ## the end

 There are no rules yet for a footer.
 Thus creating one might collide with future versions of the ORSO (`.ort`) format.

+## suggestions, discussion \& future

+- Prepare an  example .ort file for a lax x-ray source as basis for negitiantions with manufacturers.
+- *Reserve* keywords for planned future use.
+E.g. give a warning when used....
+- Add structured information about the sample history.
+- How to report on the individual settings for *stitched* data sets?